Crisis Response Team

 - Crisis planning and follow up.

-Q: Who/what team will be providing the mobile crisis response services to Olmsted County?
+Q: Who/what team provides mobile crisis response services to Olmsted County?

 A: Outlined below are the core components of Olmsted County’s crisis response continuum and the entities/organizations involved in providing these services: